Staff & Board

 Maria Cristina Núñez Santos – Dominican Republic Financial Manager

 Maria Cristina was born and raised in Bonao, Dominican Republic.
 She has a university degree in Accounting from the Universidad Autónoma de Santo Domingo, is a certified accountant and has her Masters in Financial Management.
 She brings nine years of experience in nonprofit organizations; supporting community development and financial management for organizations including Kolping and Oxfam, where she gained experience managing teams.
-Maria has participated in national and international seminars and conferences in her field in countries such as Mexico, Honduras, Peru and Costa Rica.
-Maria joined Global Glimpse in 2016 as a administrative and tax consultant.
-She is thrilled to join our full time staff because she believes action is needed to create positive change in the world and she is passionate about working with youth and communities towards mutual growth.
+Maria has participated in national and international seminars and conferences in her field in countries such as Mexico, Honduras, Peru, and Costa Rica.
+Maria joined Global Glimpse in 2016 as an administrative and tax consultant.
+She is thrilled to join our full-time staff because she believes action is needed to create positive change in the world and she is passionate about working with youth and communities towards mutual growth.

 Liliana is a native of Moca city and she was lucky to discover her vocation early in life.
 She

 graduated from the School of Medicine at the Technological University of Santiago, D.R.